18F/hackathons/pages/a11yhack-schedule.md

 ### 9:10 - 10:00 – Lightning Talks

+For slide content, download the [master deck of slides](../../presentations/a11yhack/2015-03-31-hackathon_master_deck.pdf).

 * Sue Swenson, Acting Assistant Secretary for Special Education and Rehabilitative Services, US Department of Education, "Who Owns the Records of Americans with Disabilities" | **[VIDEO](http://youtu.be/it5dROtXtXQ)**

 * Gregg Vanderheiden, Ph.D., Director Trace R&D Center, Professor Industrial & Systems Engineering and Biomedical Engineering University of Wisconsin-Madison, Co-Director, Raising the Floor International  and the Global Public Inclusive Infrastructure Project, "Using the cloud to allow everyone (not just programmers) to create solutions for people with disabilities" [Demo]